 Are there opportunities for taxpayers to be involved in the process?

 Absolutely.
 While the Assessor is tasked with estimating the market value of each property, nobody knows the individual property better than the taxpayer.
-There may be instances where the Assessing Office reaches out for more information on a property, whether it be to confirm physical characteristics, obtain further information on a sale, verify property use, etc. Responding to those requests in the most important way a taxpayer can remain involved.
+There may be instances where the Assessing Office reaches out for more information on a property, whether it be to confirm physical characteristics, obtain further information on a sale, verify property use, etc. Responding to those requests is the most important way a taxpayer can remain involved.
 Additionally taxpayers should:

 - Ask questions.